Group of tourists at the marvelous Inca citadel of Machu Picchu

 2040 masl. / 6692 ft.
 (Aguas Calientes) Minimum Altitude

-DAY 7: Santa Teresa — Hidrioelectrica — Aguas Calientes.
+DAY 7: Lucmabamba — Hidrioelectrica — Aguas Calientes.

-Trekking along the railroad tracks to Aguas Calientes
+A group of tourists on the hike along the train tracks to Aguas Calientes

-Bridge over the Vilcanota River on the way to Machu Picchu Town
+Tourists crossing a bridge over the Vilcanota River on their way to the town of Machu Picchu

 After breakfast, we will board our transport to the hydroelectric plant, where the government control is located and the entrance to Machu Picchu National Park (Machu Picchu Historical Sanctuary).